flohil/wdio-workflo/docs/element.md

 };
 ```

+#### `not` Modifier Examples

-The `wait` API also offers functions to wait for the state of an HTML element to NOT or no longer match an expected state.
+The `wait` API also offers functions to wait for the state of an HTML element to
+NOT or no longer match an expected state.
 These negated state check functions are
 available via the `not` accessor of the `wait` API:

 ```typescript